 It is important that you meet the prerequisites (see above) and manage your qualification just like you would a project.
 This is also where the traits of a good project manager come into play, like committing to a goal, showing resilience in the face of everyday setbacks, and asking for help when you need it.

 It’s not only up to you though.
 Ram Education use trainers and assessors who are experienced project managers carrying, as a minimum, Diploma of Project Management qualifications.
 This means that we understand the challenge you are going through, and are in a position to guide and support you throughout the process.

 About Ram Education

 Ram Education is a group of construction project management veterans with a passion for helping you get your projects to the finish line on time, without tearing your hair out or blowing your budget.

 Since 2002, we've provided project management training to the construction industry in organisations large and small, throughout Australia, and around the world.

 Ram Education brings a practical, no-nonsense approach.
 Our trainers have experience in the real-world of construction projects and are qualified Engineers.

-Courses for every level of project management
+Courses for every level

 city of whitehorse